brobertsaz/railscrm/README.md

 	3. Create Import/Export process.
 	4. Create standard reports TBD.

-Ultimately, RailsCRM needs to remain easy to set up and to use and not become blaoted like so many other CRM's out there.
+Ultimately, RailsCRM needs to remain easy to set up and to use and not become bloated like so many other CRM's out there.

 Contributing